-Science and Technology in childhood Obesity Policy (STOP) is a project which brings together 24 international research and advocacy organisations to generate scientifically sound and policy-relevant evidence on the factors that have contributed to the spread of childhood obesity in European countries, and on the effects of alternative policy options available to address the problem.
+After 4.5 years, the Science and Technology in Childhood Obesity Policy (STOP) project came to an end on 30 November 2022.
+The project brought together 24 international research and advocacy organisations to generate scientifically sound and policy-relevant evidence on the factors that have contributed to the spread of childhood obesity in European countries, and on the effects of alternative policy options available to address the problem.

-The project is supported by the European Union’s Horizon 2020 research and innovation programme, and is led by Imperial College of Science Technology And Medicine, UK.
-The project engages international partners from different policy-contexts in the United Kingdom, Italy, Estonia, Romania, Portugal, France, Belgium, Slovenia, Sweden, Croatia, Spain, Finland, Switzerland, with additional partners in New Zealand and the USA.
+The project was supported by the European Union’s Horizon 2020 research and innovation programme, and was led by Imperial College of Science Technology And Medicine, UK.
+The project engaged international partners from different policy contexts in the United Kingdom, Italy, Estonia, Romania, Portugal, France, Belgium, Slovenia, Sweden, Croatia, Spain, Finland, and Switzerland, with additional partners in New Zealand and the USA.

 Our role in STOP

 As a partner in the STOP consortium, World Obesity were responsible for disseminating the activities and findings of the project and promoting scientific and popular understanding of project outputs.